manfredsteyer/2019-07-17b/index.md

 # Architecture with Angular Ivy - Part 1: A possible future without NgModules?

+> Thanks to Angular's [Minko Gechev](https://twitter.com/mgechev) for reviewing this article.

 As there is already a module system in EcmaScript, the need for Angular Modules (NgModules) can be confusing.
 Hence, this is also always a big topic in my [Angular workshops](https://www.softwarearchitekt.at/schulungen/angular).
 Fortunately, for Angular Ivy NgModules are optional - at least beyond the covers.

 In this post I want to show: